 Other Varieties | ₹18.0 – ₹22.0 | ₹1800 – ₹2200 |

-These rates reflect both wholesale and retail market.
+These rates reflect both the wholesale and retail markets.
 The current market shows steady supplies from major growing areas around Nashik.
 They are favorable for both farmers and consumers, with premium-quality onions bringing better rates.

 The Rates Of Onion According To Nashik Regions